AadityaUoHyd/abc-evantra/README.md

 - Ticket and event should come on reverse order(top, for easy access, better UI/UX).
 - Build community as social network (post, like, comment, share, for all community members).
 - Build it for generic currency (include dollar, euro, etc)
-- Ensure it has internationalization (add multiple lannguage)
+- Ensure it has internationalization (add multiple language)
-- Use proper map navigaion for location.
+- Use proper map navigation for location.
 - Improve overall UI.

 ## Prerequisites